Kiama vs Shellharbour — Which Suits Your Buying Brief?

 Price and what you get for it

 Kiama commands a premium, particularly for homes in the core town area, on elevated blocks with ocean views, or close to the blowhole and harbour precinct.
-Freestanding homes in central Kiama regularly exceed $1.4 million to $1.8 million.
-The premium reflects the scarcity of stock — Kiama is tightly held and the topography limits new supply.
+Freestanding homes in central Kiama regularly sell for between $1.4 million and $1.8 million.
+The premium reflects the scarcity of stock - Kiama is tightly held, and the topography limits new supply.

 Shellharbour, particularly Shell Cove and the outer suburbs, offers more for the money.
 Four-bedroom homes with double garages and reasonable land are more accessible in the $900,000–$1,200,000 range.
 The trade-off is that the suburb has a newer, more planned feel compared to Kiama's established character.